Neutron-capture elements record the ordered chemical evolution of the disc over time: Abstract

 \section{Abstract}

-The joint abundance-kinematic-age measurements of stars provide the means to link the chemical to the environmental and structural evolution of the Galaxy.
-An ensemble of nucleosynthetic channels can be leveraged to build a comprehensive chemical account.
-Using GALAH DR3, we study the element abundances of [Fe/H], [$\alpha$/Fe], [Ba/Fe], and [Eu/Fe] of $\sim$50,000 red giant stars, as tracers of the enrichment by supernovae Ia, supernovae II, asymptotic giant branch stars, neutron-star mergers and/or collapsars.
-We characterise the abundance-age profiles for [Ba/Fe] and [Eu/Fe] in small [$\alpha$/Fe]-[Fe/H] cells, which serve as an effective reference-frame of supernovae contributions.
-We find that age-abundance relations vary across the [$\alpha$/Fe]-[Fe/H] plane.
+An ensemble of chemical abundances probing different nucleosynthetic channels can be leveraged to build a comprehensive understanding of the chemical and structural evolution of the Galaxy.
+Using GALAH DR3 data, we seek to trace the enrichment by the supernovae Ia, supernovae II, asymptotic giant branch stars, and neutron-star mergers and/or collapsars nucleosynthetic sources by studying the [Fe/H], [$\alpha$/Fe], [Ba/Fe], and [Eu/Fe] chemical compositions of $\sim$50,000 red giant stars, respectively.
+Employing small [Fe/H]-[$\alpha$/Fe] cells, which serve as an effective reference-frame of supernovae contributions, we characterise the abundance-age profiles for [Ba/Fe] and [Eu/Fe].
+Our results disclose that these age-abundance relations vary across the [Fe/H]-[$\alpha$/Fe] plane.
 Within cells, we find negative age-[Ba/Fe] relations and flat age-[Eu/Fe] relations.
 Across cells, we see the slope of the age-[Ba/Fe] relations evolve smoothly and the [Eu/Fe] relations vary in amplitude.
-We subsequently model our empirical findings in a theoretical setting using the flexible Chempy Galactic chemical evolution (GCE) code using [Fe/H], [Mg/Fe], [Ba/Fe], and age, bringing us closer to the one-zone GCE model concept.
-We find that within a one-zone framework, an ensemble of environmental parameters vary to explain the data.
-Using present day orbits from \textit{Gaia} EDR3 measurements we infer that the environmental parameters, that set the chemical abundance distributions, vary systematically across birth location and time in the disc.
-Under our modelling assumptions, the data are consistent with a small gradient in the high mass end of the initial mass function (IMF) across the disc, where the IMF is more top heavy towards the inner disc and more bottom heavy in the outer disc.
+We subsequently model our empirical findings in a theoretical setting using the flexible Chempy Galactic chemical evolution (GCE) code, using the mean [Fe/H], [Mg/Fe], [Ba/Fe], and age values for stellar populations binned in [Fe/H], [Mg/Fe], and age space.
+We find that within a one-zone framework, an ensemble of GCE model parameters vary to explain the data.
+Using present day orbits from \textit{Gaia} EDR3 measurements we infer that the GCE model parameters, which set the observed chemical abundance distributions, vary systematically across mean orbital radii.
+Under our modelling assumptions, the observed chemical abundances are consistent with a small gradient in the high mass end of the initial mass function (IMF) across the disc, where the IMF is more top heavy towards the inner disc and more bottom heavy in the outer disc.